 Nootropics, also known as cognitive enhancers, smart drugs, and brain boosters, have gained significant attention in recent years for their potential to enhance mental performance and protect long-term cognitive health.
-There is a wide range of nootropics available, each with their unique benefits and mechanisms of action.
+Nootropics fall into several main categories including natural compounds (herbs, vitamins, amino acids), synthetic substances (racetams, ampakines, eugeroics), and combination formulations, each with unique benefits and mechanisms of action.

 In this comprehensive guide on types of nootropics, we will explore the different categories, including racetams, ampakines, cholinergic agents, stimulants, adaptogens, and natural nootropics.
 Dive into their respective benefits and effects, as well as any potential side effects and recommended dosages.